-

 Overview

-The Global South AI Safety Challenge brings together researchers, engineers, and policy professionals across Latin America, Africa, and Asia to work on AI safety problems that matter most in their regions.
-Over one weekend, participants will build tools, evaluations, and policy research addressing gaps that the field has overlooked.
+The Global South AI Safety Hackathon brings together researchers, engineers, and policy professionals across Latin America, Africa, and Asia to work on AI safety problems that matter most in their regions.
+Over one weekend, participants build tools, evaluations, and policy research addressing gaps the field has overlooked.

-This is the first large-scale AI safety hackathon designed for and with the Global South.
+The hackathon is designed for and with the Global South.
 Participants compete within their region, not globally.
-The best teams from all regions are invited into the Apart Fellowship for continued research and mentorship.

 Why the Global South?

 AI safety research is concentrated in a handful of countries.
-None of the top 100 institutions by publication count at NeurIPS 2020 or ICML 2020 were based in Africa or Latin America (Chan et al., 2021).
-Meanwhile, AI risks hit differently in these regions: jailbreaks are more common in low-resource languages, electoral deepfakes have already disrupted elections across Africa, and algorithmic bias trained on non-local data causes real harm in healthcare and hiring.
+None of the top 100 institutions by AI publication index, in either universities or companies, are based in Africa or Latin America (Chan et al., 2021).
+Meanwhile, AI risks hit differently in these regions: jailbreaks are more common in low-resource languages, and algorithmic bias trained on non-local data shows up in healthcare and hiring deployments.

 This hackathon is not about bringing AI safety to the Global South.
 It is about bringing the Global South into AI safety.
 Researchers here have contextual knowledge the field needs: regulatory landscapes, language gaps, and institutional constraints that determine whether safety research actually works in practice.